jonathanmundy/udacity_vr_nd_p4_dungeon/README.md

 # Puzzler Project for VR Nanodegree

+## Introduction

 This is my submission for the Udacity VR Developer Nanodegree Puzzler project.
 I designed and built a mobile VR application that takes a user through a dungeon-based memory puzzle.
-I took an iterative approach to creating the app, sketching some initial designs, before user tessting the app throughout the creation stages.
+I took an iterative approach to creating the app, sketching some initial designs before user testing the app throughout the creation stages.
 I incorporated the feedback from user testing into each iteration of the Puzzler app.

 ### Initial Foundations

 The Udacity team provided the base materials and foundational scripts, which I used to build out the app.
-The starting point was to achieve a realistic world-scale from the initial assets, and iterate from there.
+The starting point was to achieve a realistic world scale from the initial assets and iterate from there.

 ## Puzzler